cansik/socan/README.md

-# socan
+# Sound Character Analyser
-Sound character analyser (short socan) is a algorithm which detects the mood of the current sound.
+Sound character analyser (short SOCAN) is a algorithm which detects the mood of the current sound.